 How do I know if I am abiding in God?

-1John 3:18-24 explains how you know if you are abiding in God.
+1John 3:18-24 explains how you know if you are staying connected to God.

 18) Little children, let us not love in word or talk but in deed and in truth.